Mituteruhsu/LiveQRCode_intro/README.md

 5. Store the data into csv.
 6. Use google API to upload the reformated data.

+# Proto Program

+In this folder your will find lots of the test program.
+It helps me to reorgnize my idea and process.

 # Problem

 1. When you scan the QRCode with TestScan/QRCode_test_00.py, the "print(f'pymessage:{pybarcode}')" will get garbled.